 While there are many companies relocating operations to Eastern Europe, Ireland still remains to be one of the most attractive European locations that attracts foreigners and candidates speaking multiple languages.
 Some of 12% of Irish population are listed as foreigners with majority coming from EU countries.
+How does Ireland compare to other European countries?

 Social Media – there’s no getting away from it.
 Facebook, Linkedin, Twitter, Pinterest, My Space…chances are most people in your circles are active users of at least one of them.
 And that includes your professional circle, bosses, prospective bosses and people who could potentially refer you into your next role.